 Contact Omar: firstname.lastname@example.org

-Rashaan joined MeckEd as the Sr. Manager, Assistant to the President in December 2016 after serving as a MeckEd consultant for five months.
+Rashaan joined MeckEd as the Sr. Manager and Assistant to the President in December 2016 before being promoted to Director of Organizational Affairs in October 2017.
 Certified in Non-Profit Management, Rashaan boasts over 20 years of non-profit experience ranging from social services to economic development organizations.
-She is currently the chair-elect for the Girls on the Run Charlotte Board of Advisors and is an active volunteer with youth and women’s organizations around the city.
+She is currently the chair of the Girls on the Run Charlotte Board of Advisors, mentor coordinator of EmpowHERment, Inc and is an active volunteer with youth and women’s organizations around the city.
 As a parent of a CMS student and two CMS graduates, her passion to ensure all students in Mecklenburg County have access to an excellent public education is personal.

-Rashaan will work closely with the president, the board and staff to make sure MeckEd’s story of education, work workforce development, and advocacy is an exemplar of best practice in the field and across the nation.
+Rashaan works closely with the president, the board and staff to make sure MeckEd’s story of education, work workforce development, and advocacy is an exemplar of best practice in the field and across the nation.
 When not working, Rashaan enjoys reading, traveling, and morning walks with her Rottweiler, Kolby.